perceivelab/deeplearning-2025/index.md

 - **Group project (two to three people)** on topics assigned by the instructors, to be completed at home.
 - **Theoretical exam**, which includes theoretical questions.

+These two parts can be completed separately on different dates.
+The grade for each phase will be retained until the last official exam date of 2025.
+This means that, for instance, a student can take the theoretical exam in June and present the project in September (or vice versa), with the theoretical exam grade remaining valid.
+However, if the project is completed in 2026, the theoretical exam must be retaken.

 ### Official Exam Dates 2025
 - **01/07/2025**
 - **24/07/2025**